balder-dev/balder/doc/source/tutorial_guide/01_develop_first_test.rst

     ----------

 Okay, but now it's time to install tests.
 This significantly speeds up the test development process.
-So, let's jump to `Part 2 <Part 2: Install Tests for Nextcloud Web>`_ of this tutorial and install tests for validating file operations within the Nextcloud web app.
+So, let's jump to :ref:`Part 2 <Part 2: Install Tests for Nextcloud Web>` of this tutorial and install tests for validating file operations within the Nextcloud web app.